SuperrSonic/RA-GCN/README.md

 # RA on GameCube with libogc2 support

-See dist-scripts folder for zipped core sources.
+See the dist-scripts folder for zipped core sources compatible with this version.

 This is mainly identical to my original RA fork (known as Hexaeco or Shin-RA) but has fixes that allows it to compile on the latest devkitppc.